£100 000 Life Insurance Quotes Explained

-The most popular question that policy seekers ask is, “How much should I expect to pay for £100,000 of life insurance?”
+The most popular question from policy seekers is, “How much should I expect to pay for £100,000 of life insurance?”

-Before setting your sights on £100,000 of life insurance, it is important to take a number of factors into consideration and make sure you are choosing the right policy and the right amount of coverage for you and your family.
+Before buying life insurance for £ 100,000, it is essential to consider several factors and ensure that you are choosing the right policy and the right amount of coverage for you and your family.

-Before getting too deep into the different life insurance options and quotes, it is important to go back and review what life insurance is.
-Life insurance is an agreement between a policyholder and an insurance company – as part of this agreement, the policyholder pays monthly premiums to the insurance company in exchange for payment to their beneficiaries when the holder passes away.
+Before getting too deep into the different life insurance options and quotes, it is important to review what life insurance is.
+Life insurance is an agreement between a policyholder and an insurance company.
+As part of this agreement, the policyholder pays monthly premiums to the insurance company in exchange for payment to their beneficiaries when the holder passes away.

-This payment is used for final expenses, outstanding debt and to cover the cost of living for surviving family members.
+This payment is used for final expenses, outstanding debt, and the cost of living for surviving family members.

-There is not one single kind of life insurance – the reality is that every insurance company offers a number of different types of policies that work in many different ways.
+There is not one single kind of life insurance—every insurance company offers several different types of policies that work in many different ways.
 All of these policies have different requirements and carry different monthly premium payments.

-Before making a final decision that £100,000 of life insurance is what you want or need, consider these policy options.
-Level Term Assurance is when the policy holder is asked to pay a set premium amount for a set number of years.
+Before deciding whether you want or need £100,000 of life insurance, consider these policy options.
+Level Term Assurance requires the policyholder to pay a set premium for a set number of years.

 Should the policyholder pass away within that set number of years, commonly referred to as a term, the insurance company must pay a lump sum of cash out to the policy’s listed beneficiaries.

-The lump-sum payment received from a Level Term Assurance policy is most often used to pay off mortgage debts, credit card, personal debts, final expenses, and cover the family’s cost of living.
+The lump-sum payment received from a Level Term Assurance policy is often used to pay off mortgage debts, credit cards, personal debts, and final expenses and cover the family’s cost of living.

-Mortgage Life Insurance works in much the same way as Level Term Assurance but instead of having set, steady premium payments and a set amount of coverage, the premiums and amount of coverage decrease throughout the life of the policy.
+Mortgage Life Insurance works the same way as Level Term Assurance.
+Still, instead of having set, steady premium payments and a set amount of coverage, the premiums and coverage decrease throughout the policy’s life.

 This means that, over time, the policy becomes less expensive to keep but also offers less in a lump sum payout.
-This is most often used by individuals who are concerned about making sure their mortgage balance is covered when they pass away.
+Individuals concerned about ensuring their mortgage balance is covered when they pass away often use this.

 Whole of Life Insurance has set premium payments and a set lump sum pay-out but the policy covers the holder for their entire life instead of just for a set amount of time.
 Since the coverage for this type of policy is greatly extended, the premiums for Whole of Life Insurance are often much more expensive than Level Term or Mortgage Life Insurance.

-This type of policy is often chosen by individuals who have a constant need for their lump sum payment to be given to beneficiaries for various expenses.
-Family Home Benefit works in the same way as Level Term Assurance but, instead of beneficiaries receiving a lump sum payout upon the holder’s death, they begin receiving regular payments to supplement the policy holder’s income.
+This type of policy is often chosen by individuals who constantly need their lump sum payment to be given to beneficiaries for various expenses.
+Family Home Benefit works in the same way as Level Term Assurance.
+Still, instead of beneficiaries receiving a lump sum payout upon the holder’s death, they begin receiving regular payments to supplement the policyholder’s income.

-The monthly premium payments or the “cost of life insurance” is determined by the insurance company using a number of different factors.
+The insurance company determines the monthly premium payments, or the “cost of life insurance,” using several different factors.

 Some of the most common areas that life insurance companies look at are: